pinellolab/dictys/README.rst

 Tutorials
 =========
 We provide several tutorials for different data types.
 Please download each tutorial folder structure before running.
-Note that these tutorials are not intended to replicate the results in the paper due to differences in software versions, computing platforms, various randomness e.g. in `HOMER genome preparsing <http://homer.ucsd.edu/homer/ngs/peakMotifs.html>`_ or `Pytorch algorithms <https://pytorch.org/docs/stable/notes/randomness.html>`_, etc.
+Note that these tutorials are not intended to fully replicate the results in the paper due to differences in software versions, computing platforms, various randomness e.g. in `HOMER genome preparsing <http://homer.ucsd.edu/homer/ngs/peakMotifs.html>`_ or `Pytorch algorithms <https://pytorch.org/docs/stable/notes/randomness.html>`_, etc.

 1. `short-multiome <https://www.github.com/pinellolab/dictys/blob/master/doc/tutorials/short-multiome>`_: a single-notebook tutorial for the data preparation, inference, and analysis of context specific networks on 10x multiome data for human blood.